 Self referral Services

-Pharmacy First is a new service in which your local pharmacy can provide assessment, advice, treatment and referrals for uncomplicated urinary tract infections in women aged 16-65 yrs and for impetigo for those over 2 years old.
+Pharmacy First is a service in which your local pharmacy can provide assessment, advice, treatment and referrals for many minor illnesses as well as uncomplicated urinary tract infections in women aged 16-65 yrs and for minor skin infections such as impetigo for those over 2 years old.

 Please check the list of exclusions below.
 If you fall into any of these categories, please make an appointment to see your GP as normal:

 - Women under 16 yrs or over 65 years

 - Patients on prophylactic antibiotics for urinary tract infections

 - Patients who are severely unwell e.g. back pain, fever